-The 2020 Living Wage uses the 2018 MBM food threshold, which is also based on Heath Canada's 2019 National Nutritious Food Basket.
-This allows for more recent estimated cost of necessary food expenses, but requires adjustment as the ages of children in the Living Wage Family are not the same as those in the MBM sample family.
+The 2022 Living Wage uses the 2020 MBM food threshold, which is based on Heath Canada's 2019 National Nutritious Food Basket.
+This requires adjustment as the ages of children in the Living Wage Family are not the same as those in the MBM sample family.
 Specifically, the Living wage family has younger children, which leads to the MBM Food amount over-representing family food costs.
 To account for this difference, we calculated the percentage difference in food costs between the MBM and Living Wage families, based on a sample of number of published costs of nutritious food baskets in other Western Canadian jurisdictions, including British Columbia, Edmonton and Saskatchewan, with the Living Wage Family having a food cost estimate equal to 91.2 per cent of the MBM family.